First Time Dog Owner? Here’s What You Need To Know

 - Most intelligent breeds: does the breed tell me if my dog is smart?

 A family dog

+There are many ways that dogs can benefit children and families.
 If you have small children, it’s advised to choose a child-friendly breed with low maintenance and a gentle character like the Golden Retriever.
 Other breeds, such as the Boxer or the Labrador Retriever, also form close bonds to their families, which makes them well-suited for first time dog owners.
 Nevertheless, you might also want to consider getting a mixed-breed dog, which will be one of a kind by having diverse breed origins.
 Most importantly, it’s also a good idea to spend time with the dog before making your decision.